WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Meadow Foundation

-This release includes bug fixes and performance improvements in several drivers:
+This release includes bug fixes and performance improvements in several drivers.

-* **CharacterDisplay** improves error checking and gracefully handles long strings
-* **AnalogTemperatureSensor** fixes a voltage to temperature calculation bug
-* **GraphicsLibrary** fixes a bug when  vertical and horizontal lines were drawn 1 pixel too short

 #### Bug Fixes

+* **GraphicsLibrary** - We fixed a bug when  vertical and horizontal lines were drawn 1 pixel too short.
-* We merged two pull-requests fixing analog temperature sensor calculation.
+* **Analog Temperature Sensors** - We merged two pull-requests fixing analog temperature sensor calculation.
 Thanks to [James Fraser](https://github.com/jbfraser1) for the fixes.

+#### Other Improvements

+* **CharacterDisplay** - We improved error checking and gracefull handle long strings.

 ## Beta 3.9